Home » Seasonal » Halloween » Halloween Scavenger Hunt

 Free Printable Halloween Clues

-How to Set-Up the Halloween Scavenger Hunt
+How to Set Up the Hunt

 First print off the clue cards (link to the free printable below).